Adelaide’s Norton Summit of cycling has a life of its own.

 Corkscrew an apt description of another climb that is within Adelaide Hills and close to Norton Summit is much worse.
 Till today, you can see people walking their bikes having given up.

-But none in South Australia or in Australia come close to Norton Summit in stature popularity and recognition.
+But none in South Australia or in Australia come close to Norton Summit in stature, popularity and recognition.
 You can see bunch rides from interstate cyclists on Norton.
-The colour of socks worn is a telltale sign.
+The colour of socks worn is a telltale sign of clubs and associates.

 Only a cyclist will understand why, and only after the cyclist makes the Norton Summit ascent.
 No amount of armchair cycling or reading about it will paint the picture.
 You have to come over and do it.